-Cleveland Diagnostics, Inc. (Cleveland DX) is developing technology that focuses on protein biomarker structural changes that correlate with the presence of a disease.
+Cleveland Diagnostics, Inc Cleveland Diagnostics, Inc. (CD’x) has an innovative and proven diagnostic technology platform intended for the diagnosis of cancer in the early stages using blood tests.
+CD’x developing technology that focuses on protein biomarker structural changes that correlate with the presence of a disease.
 The company’s development portfolio of non-invasive cancer diagnostic tests includes blood-based tests to screen for prostate, breast and ovarian cancer.
 Tests are designed to enable early detection of cancer cells, allowing for early treatment and increased survival rates.

 CDX Investment Technology